flytegg/twilight/README.md

 > Currently, onComplete is incompatible with repeating tasks.
 >

 ### Scoreboard System

-The Twilight Scoreboard system provides an easy-to-use solution for managing all the types of scoreboard you will probably ever need in your plugin.
+Twilight provides an easy-to-use Scoreboard system that allows you to create and manage scoreboards with ease, including Sidebars, Prefixes/Suffixes, and Below Name displays.

-It also provides a system to manage PlayerList (also known as TabList) and Prefix/Suffix system.
+The implementation also includes methods to manage the PlayerList (also known as TabList).
-Twilight's scoreboard system uses Kyori Adventure Components to make everything easier to create without having to deal with thousands of manual component configurations.
-No need to serialize or deserialize anything, just use the component builders!

-# Usage Examples

-**SIDEBAR CREATION**
+**Sidebars**

-Creating a sidebar is straightforward.
-You can display static content with just a few lines of code:
+You can display static content/components with just a few lines of code.

 ```kotlin
 // Keep track of all scoreboards with a Map